 The end result is a topology-based ``signature'' to each graph element, such that the learning algorithm could have access to not only the index information, but also the surrounding structure.

-To achieve the above stated goals, we use the message-passing network~\cite{gilmer_neural_2017} approach.
+To achieve the goals stated above, we use the message-passing network~\cite{gilmer_neural_2017} approach.
 It iteratively updates the edge and node embedding vectors based both on the feature vectors and the graph structure.
 This process is also known in other works as the graph convolutional network~\cite{kipf2016semi}.
-It bears a strong resemblance to how a network operates in the normal working state: each node sends to and receives from its neighbors and makes updates, and as a result the updated states is a implicit function of graph topology.
+It bears a strong resemblance to how a network operates in the normal working state: each node sends to and receives from its neighbors and makes updates, and as a result the updated states is an implicit function of graph topology.
 After a few rounds every node has partial information about the neighborhood it is in.

 If this process is repeated on different scales, e.g., message passing from one neighborhood to another, then the local information gradually is refined into a high-level summary of the current global state.
-The interconnection is encoded implicitly through the multiple rounds of update.
+The interconnection is encoded implicitly through multiple rounds of updates.
 No matter how the nodes and links in the graph change their order in the graph, since topologically for each node or link, its neighbors remain unchanged.

 Another consideration to ensure these properties is to adopt symmetry whenever possible.
 When updating the embedding of network elements, care must be taken to ensure that each of them was processed in a symmetric manner.
 Specifically, if the update is done with a parameterized model, it must remain the same across the whole set of similar elements.
-Similarly, aggregation from multiple symmetrical elements, like nodes from a same graph, should treat them in the same manner.
+Similarly, aggregation from multiple symmetrical elements, like nodes from the same graph, should treat them in the same manner.
 This way the output will be decoupled from ordering and only related to network nodes' or links' feature and their interconnection.
-Incidentally, Deep Convolutional networks (not to be confused with graph convolutional networks, though draws from similar high level motivation, is different in both implementation and application) used in image learning embody such ideas.
+Incidentally, Deep Convolutional networks (not to be confused with graph convolutional networks, though draws from similar high-level motivation, is different in both implementation and application) used in image learning embody such ideas.